readrtibble and read_*The read_* functions are extremely clever, helping you read data and always returning a tibble.

 ggplot(aes(x = hp, y = lpm)) + geom_point()

-• mapping: binds data to the dimensions/“aesthetics” of the coordinate system (position, color, shape, size, …)
+datageom: type of geometric objects (points, lines, …)cord: coordinate systemmapping: binds data to the dimensions/“aesthetics” of the coordinate system (position, color, shape, size, …)ggplot2A scatterplot

 aes(x = hp, y = mpg, size = wt, color = cyl)) +